Going My Way: Soundtrack

 Bing Crosby recorded six of the songs for Decca Records and some of them were issued on a 3-disc 78rpm set titled Selections from Going My Way.
 “Swinging on a Star” topped the Billboard charts for nine weeks in a 28-week stay.
 "Too-Ra-Loo-Ra-Loo-Ral (That's an Irish Lullaby)" was in the charts for twelve weeks with a peak position of #4.
 "The Day After Forever" and "Going My Way" also charted briefly.
 Crosby's songs were also included in the Bing's Hollywood series.

-Adaptations
+Adaptations and related films

 Going My Way was adapted as a radio play for the January 8, 1945, broadcast of The Screen Guild Theater starring Bing Crosby, Barry Fitzgerald and Paul Lukas.
 It was also adapted for the May 3, 1954, broadcast of Lux Radio Theatre with Barry Fitzgerald.

 The film also inspired an hour-long comedy drama of the same name during the 1962–63 television season starring Gene Kelly in the role of Father O'Malley.
 The series ran on ABC for one season of 30 episodes.

+In 1962, McCarey directed Satan Never Sleeps, also featuring an old priest and his younger substitute but set in a Chinese mission during the Communist takeover of the country in 1949.